-Preparatory work for construction would include installing construction fencing, implementing erosion and sediment controls, and establishing access roads and staging and stockpile areas.
+Preparatory work for construction would include installing construction fencing, implementing erosion and sediment controls, using BMP's, and establishing access roads and staging and stockpile areas.
 Demolition and site preparation activities would include removing existing recreational facilities, including the ADA ramp and fences.

-The downstream portion of the dam, abutments, and central drainage swale would be cleared and grubbed of vegetation.
+The downstream face of the dam, part of the abutments, and central drainage swale would be cleared and grubbed of vegetation.
 An estimated 140 to 150 trees would be removed for the dam remediation project.
 Figure 4-3 shows the proposed tree removal areas.
 All tree removal would be mitigated for as described in Section 6.2.5.2.3.